River Seph

 The River Seph (or River Sep) is a tributary of the River Rye (itself a tributary of the River Derwent) in North Yorkshire, England.
 The river flows for 20.5 km down Bilsdale and meets the Rye near the village of Hawnby.
-The name derives from Old Swedish and means either Slow Stream or Calm.
 When the surrounding land was owned by Roger de Mowbray, the river was referred to as the Sep.